shahjad233/shahjadrain/README.md

 - 🌱 I’m currently learning **AWS, DevOps, and System Design**

-- 👨‍💻 All of my projects are available at [My Portfolio](https://your-portfolio-link.com)
+- 👨‍💻 All of my projects are available at

 - 💬 Ask me about **React, Node.js, MongoDB, Python, Java**